splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 For example, if Kai wanted to alert on the rate of ``401`` errors returned by a given service, they would do the following:

 1. Index ``http.status_code``.
 See :ref:`apm-index-span-tags`.
-2. Create a custom Monitoring MetricSet on ``http.status_code`` for the service’s endpoints to get a time series for each status code.
+2. Create a custom Monitoring MetricSet on ``http.status_code`` for the service's endpoints to get a time series for each status code.
 See :ref:`cmms`.
 3. Set up an alert on the rate of ``401`` errors as compared to all requests.
 See :ref:`apm-alerts`.

 .. _5xx-error-logic: